arduino/docs-content/content/software/ide-v2/tutorials/01.getting-started-ide-v2/ide-v2-autocomplete-feature.md

 Your sketchbook is where your code files are stored.
 Arduino sketches are saved as `.ino` files, and must be stored in a folder of the exact name.
 For example, a sketch named `my_sketch.ino` must be stored in a folder named `my_sketch`.

-Typically, your sketches are saved in a folder named `Arduino` in your `Documents` folder (this can be changed).
+Typically, your sketches are saved in a folder named `Arduino` in your `Documents` folder.

-To access your sketchbook, click on the **file icon** in the left hand menu.
+To access your sketchbook, click on the **file icon** located in the left hand menu.

 ### Board Manager

 ![Board Manager.](assets/board-manager.png)

 With the board manager, you can browse and install packages, or "cores" for your boards.
-A board package is required when compiling and uploading code for your board.
+A board package is always required when compiling and uploading code for your board.

 There are several Arduino board packages available, such as **avr, samd, megaavr, samd** and more.